 Step 5: Continue this process for all the chambers.
 You can measure the level of water filled by placing the vent plus back in the hole and fill it up till it reaches the green mark.

-Step 6: Once that is done, place the vent plug back and twist it in the clockwise direction to close the chamber.
+Step 6: Once that is done, place the vent plug back and twist it in a clockwise direction to close the chamber.
 Repeat this process in the same manner for all the chambers.

 Step 7: Finally, clean or wipe the battery, the vent plugs, and the water level indicators with a clean cloth.